tetherscript/ComfyParamVisualizer/README.md

 which dumps the filename_prefix into any node that can accept a string.
 In this case it is a String primitive node, which in turn is used to set the filename_prefix of a Save Image node.
 By setting this one node, the workflow can re-use this single string node to set the filename_prefix in multiple nodes, like when you save a video, and also a single frame from that video to be used as a thumbnail, both with the same filename, but different extensions.
 This is needed to view videos in the html viewers.
 ![filename_prefix](https://github.com/user-attachments/assets/eddc07aa-3f90-4955-b57b-eecb33e28417)

-# 6. Video
+## 4. Video
 Generating video files that can be displayed in the viewer requires that you generate a thumbnail/placeholder/poster .png file for the video file .mp4.
 But which frame of the video will you use?
 We have included a solution for this:
 1) Use a simple custom node in 1Misc/select_image_by_index.py that allows you to specify the zero-based index of the image that you want to save as the thumbnail.
+You can use another method, but the image must be saved with the filename_prefix from #2 below.
 2) Use a build-in string primitive node to receive the subfolder, and then connect the output of that node to the filename_prefix of your Save Image and Save Video nodes.
 From the SimpleImageDemo workflow
 <img width="1715" height="1650" alt="image" src="https://github.com/user-attachments/assets/5404d0dc-a1b1-43c0-8cfa-37ff8f8d89e2" />

-# 7. Generate the axis grid viewer html file
+## 5. Generate the axis grid viewer html file
 Edit `2 - gen_axis_grid_viewer.bat` and point it to your workflow file (not the api one).
 ```
 @echo off